ChrisBaconWork/spacegame/README.md

 2. Run `pip3 install -r requirements.txt` (you may need root privileges; if so, `sudo pip3 install -r requirements.txt`)
 3. Run `./spacegame.py`

+## Controls

+WASD to move.
+Space to fire.

 ## Assets

 I shamelessly stole the "assets" from google.